iivvaannxx/magento-order-management/README.md

 Aside from the original features, this branch adds the following:

 - A simple frontend application that interacts with the backend API.
-- A new endpoint to DELETE an order.
+- A new endpoint to DELETE an order (and also update the stock asynchrnously).
-- A simple CI/CD pipeline that runs on GitHub Actions.
+- A simple CI/CD pipeline that runs on GitHub Actions and builds the app to a Docker image.
+- Real-time updates using Server-Sent Events (SSE).